zakkipuar23/supply_chain_analytics/README.md

 - Outsourced Logistics Suppliers (i.e. Third Party Suppliers)

 ### In supply chain problem, we need to find the most optimal way to achieve an objective based on constraints.
-In this repository, there will be some Jupyter notebook file that consist the business case of supply chain analytics and how to solve it using **Linear Programming**
+In this repository, there will be some Jupyter notebook file that consist the business case of supply chain analytics and how to solve it using **Linear Programming**.
+Beside file no. 1, it's still under development.
+Stay tune!